crawl/crawl/crawl-ref/docs/crawl_manual.rst

   elemental magic: air, fire, earth or ice.

   Fire Magic
-    tends towards destructive conjurations, and begin with the Book of Flames.
+    tends towards destructive conjurations.
+Earth Elementalists begin with the Book of Flames.

   Ice Magic
-    offers a balance between destructive conjurations and protective charms, starting with the Book of Frost.
+    offers a balance between destructive conjurations and protective charms.
+    Ice Elementalitss start with the Book of Frost.

   Air Magic
     provides many useful charms in addition to some unique destructive capabilities.
-They begin with the Book of Air.
+Air Elementalists begin with the Book of Air.

   Earth Magic
     is a versatile school, with destructive, debilitating and utility spells available.
-They start with the Book of Geomancy, and some stones to use for the Sandblast spell.
+Earth Elementalists start with the Book of Geomancy, and some stones to use for the Sandblast spell.

 Venom Mages
   Venom Mages specialise in poison magic, which is extremely useful in the